 Treatment for shoulder instability includes anti-inflammatory medications and physical therapy to strengthen the muscles around the shoulder joint.
 Your doctor may also recommend lifestyle changes, such as avoiding, or modifying, activities that aggravate your shoulder.

 If you also have a torn ligament, surgery may be necessary to repair it.

-There are certain types of patients who are more likely to experience shoulder instability.
+Certain types of patients are more likely to experience shoulder instability.
 These include:

 - People who are double jointed